AbrhamYishak/A2SV-Backend-Track/Task5/task_manager/docs/api_documentation.md

 `DELETE /tasks/:id`

 **Description**:
-Deletes a task by its ID.
+Deletes a task by its ID from the database.

 **Request Headers**:
 - `Content-Type: application/json`